clothme-io/thesi/docs/RC-TEST-REPORT-2026-09-02.md

   Job, and Description now use explicit `label htmlFor` associations.
 - [PASS] Brand campaign footer spacing was verified after deploy by the owner on the live campaign form.
+- [PASS] Final production product smoke passed in Chrome: homepage, `/creators`, `/creators/apply`, creator dashboard, marketplace, marketplace detail, settings, invoices, and New invoice modal all rendered nonblank with no horizontal overflow and no console errors.

 ## Failed Checks